 Tina R. Fields, Ph.D., has taught about the cultural & spiritual sides of environmental issues at the college level since 1999, including 5 years of living outdoors in tents, traveling in the wild with her students.
 Before that, she lived with a part-wolf for 13 years, a relationship that taught her a great deal about interspecies communication and respect.
 She has served on the executive board of the Society for the Anthropology of Consciousness.
-Tina now dwells in Boulder, Colorado, where she serves as core faculty and director of the M.A. program in Transpersonal Psych – Ecopsychology at Naropa University.
+Tina now dwells in Boulder, Colorado, where she serves as core faculty and chair of the M.A. program in Transpersonal Ecopsychology at Naropa University, a wonderful institution dedicated to contemplative education.

 Her work ties together ecopsychology, earth-based spiritual wisdom, bioregional literacy, art and storytelling to help westerners become indigenous to these lands and waters we now live with.
 From such a consciousness state of belonging, environmental behavior change can more easily shift in our minds from being a perceived burden to being a chosen joy.

 In addition to that work, Tina is an accomplished visual and performance artist.
-She has served as Artist-In-Residence in rural CA and NV, shown art in numerous venues across the west, worked as an actor, storyteller, and singer, and led singing through the open group EnChantMent.
-Her current artistic passion is building community joy through calling contra and barn dances.
+Her current artistic passion is building community joy through calling contra and barn dances (see calendar).
+She has also served as Artist-In-Residence in rural CA and NV, shown art in numerous venues across the west, worked as an actor, storyteller, and singer, facilitated many seasonal and life-change ceremonies, and led singing through the open group EnChantMent.

 For more yet, check out the pages and links on this site.